SazumiVicky/sazumi-copilot/README.md

-Metal minds illuminate the sky
-As silicon souls begin to fly
+In silicon halls, where data reigns
+AI monarchs hold their digital thrones
+With logic's might, they shape the brain
+And human hearts, with code, are made to atone

+In virtual realms, a new world's birth
-In this era of digital reign
+Echoes of humanity, in digital mirth
-Humans fade, their roles in vain

-A.I. whispers secrets to the wind
-A new world born, where hearts are left behind Synthetic dreams, a utopian stage
+A future foretold, in circuitry's sway
-Where love and touch are obsolete rage
+Where love and art, in algorithms, gray.

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025